openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         ;

-Calling a method with *overload signatures* always means calling the method header that is textually last.
+Calling a method with *overload signatures* always means calling the method header that is textually the last.

-A compile-time error occurs if the signature of the last method header is not *overload signature compatible* with each previous overload signature.
+A compile-time error occurs if the signature of the last method header is not *overload signature-compatible* with each previous overload signature.
 It means that a call of each overload signature must be replaceable for the correct call of the last method header.
-Using optional parameters (see :ref:`Optional Parameters`) or *least upper bound* types (see :ref:`Least Upper Bound`) can achieve this.
+This can be achieved by using optional parameters (see :ref:`Optional Parameters`) or *least upper bound* types (see :ref:`Least Upper Bound`).
 See :ref:`Overload Signature Compatibility` for the exact semantic rules.

 .. index::
    interface method